developer-swetabh/ImagePicker-Android/README.md

 ### Initializing the library

-For start using the ImagePicker library, First you need to add the dependency as shown above.
-Right after that, In your activity first you need to create the Object of ImagePicker class.
+For start using the [ImagePicker-Library](https://github.com/developer-swetabh/ImagePicker-Android), First you need to add the dependency as shown above.
+Right after that, In your activity first you need to create the Object of `ImagePicker` class.

 ```java
 public class MainActivity extends AppCompatActivity {